apigeek3000/apigee-samples/mesop/productizing-llms/README.md

-# Mesop Frontend | Performant LLMs
+# Mesop Frontend | Productizing LLMs
-This is a frontend for the Performant LLMs demo.
+This is a frontend for the Productizing LLMs demo.
 It will deploy a localhost UI.

 ## Prereqs
-You already have the llm-semantic-cache deployed
+You already have the llm-token-limits deployed

 ## Local Development
-From within this mesop/performant-llms folder, create a .env file with the following contents
+From within this mesop/productizing-llms folder, create a .env file with the following contents
 ```
 MESOP_STATIC_FOLDER=static
 MESOP_STATIC_URL_PATH=/static
 APIGEE_HOST=YOUR_APIGEE_DOMAIN
 PROJECT_ID=YOUR_GCP_PROJECT
+APIGEE_KEY=YOUR_APIGEE_API_KEY
 ```

 Then start your venv and install requirements